Try the UK’s no.1 CBD

 We already know that there are lots of different cannabinoids you can find in the cannabis family, but there are two key ones that help distinguish between hemp and marijuana.
 The first, and most famous, is THC.
 This is the compound that induces most of the effects typically associated with smoking cannabis, and is found in high amounts in marijuana.

 The second most prevalent cannabinoid is CBD.
 Research has continuously shown that CBD will not get you high, and is provenly safe for human use.
-CBD is typically found in high percentages in hemp, whilst there will be very little THC.
-All of our CBD oils and CBD topicals contain absolutely no THC.
+CBD is typically found in high percentages in hemp, while there will be very little THC.
+All of our CBD products, from our CBD oils to our CBD topicals contain 0% THC.

 What’s most significant is that CBD is very similar to chemicals your body already produces.
 These endocannabinoids (a cannabinoid the body produces internally) are part of a network of chemicals and receptors known as the endocannabinoid system.

-When we introduce CBD into the body, the ECS is its sole means of interacting with us.
-In fact, because it’s so similar, CBD is able to support the ECS quite easily.
+When we introduce CBD into the body, the ECS is its means of interacting with us.
+In fact, because it’s so similar to other chemicals, CBD is able to integrate quite easily.
 That’s why we’re so confident in CBD as a natural compound that you can safely introduce to your body.

 There goes step one!
 You’ve either learned what CBD is, or skipped ahead (don’t worry, we won’t tell anyone you cheated), and now you’re wondering: what next?
 It’s all well and good knowing what CBD is, but now you need to figure out how to take it.